gurhanc/coding-exercises/README.md

 # coding exercises
-various coding exercises from hackerrank, codewars and freecodecamp
+coding exercises from hackerrank, codewars, freecodecamp and other various sources